Rikenunes8/feup-asso-HouseOfThings/README.md

     - Configuring the system visually with an intuitive and aesthetically pleasing mobile application.
     - Checking the system state live by opening the respective device in the application.
 For virtual devices, it is also possible to check its state from its virtual control panel.
-    - Adding triggers and actions, so that based on a given condition the state of the devices is changed.
+    - Adding triggers and actions, so that based on a given condition the state of the devices is changed (in progress).
-    - Grouping devices in divisions, which may or may not correspond to physical divisions in your house.
+    - Grouping devices in divisions, which may or may not correspond to physical divisions in your house (in progress).
     - Using virtual devices.
 Moreover, our design is ready to extend to real devices and to new kinds of devices (with different state or protocol).
     - Discovering new devices that are available.
     - Integrating easily with other systems such as Discord or Whatsapp, provided that the integration program (i.e. Discord bot) communicates with our backend with the REST API we defined.